 We generate OTC revenue from product sales primarily to retail consumers.
 We recognize revenue from product sales upon shipment, when the rights of ownership and risk of loss have passed to the consumer.
-We include outbound shipping and handling fees in sales and bill them upon shipment.
-We include shipping expenses in cost of sales.
-A majority of our customers pay for our products with credit cards, and we usually receive the cash settlement in two to three banking days.
-Credit card sales minimize accounts receivable balances relative to sales.
-We provide an unconditional 30-day money-back return policy under which we accept product returns from our retail and eCommerce customers.
-We recognize our revenue from OTC sales, net of returns, sales discounts, and eCommerce fees.
+We include outbound shipping and handling fees in revenues, net, and bill them upon shipment.
+We include shipping expenses in cost of goods sold.
+A majority of our OTC customers pay for our products with credit cards, and we usually receive the cash settlement in two to three banking days.
+Credit card sales minimize accounts receivable balances relative to OTC sales.
+We provide an unconditional 30-day money-back return policy under which we accept product returns from our retail and eCommerce OTC customers.
+We recognize revenue from OTC sales, net of estimated returns, sales discounts, and eCommerce fees